jesherdevsk8/ecommerce-api/README.md

-## Ecommerce API Estudos Ruby 3.1.2 Rails 7
+# Ecommerce API Ruby 3.1.2 Rails 7 - This api is for didactic purposes

 ## Install Dependencies